 4. Royalty Fee

 These fees are usually paid monthly to the franchisor based on a percentage of your franchise’s sales.
 Depending on your franchise type, they usually range from 4% to 12%.
 The way franchisors make money from their franchisees is through the royalty fee.
-You will have to pay this fee if you have the franchise.
+You will have to pay this fee if you have a franchise.

 5. Operating Capital